 Row Ontario is here to support our member clubs and rowers as we navigate our way through this unprecedented crisis.
 We have developed this page as a way for the Ontario rowing community to stay up-to-date on the latest developments in the COVID-19 virus and how they impact rowing throughout Ontario.
 We will be updating this page as necessary as the COVID-19 pandemic progresses.

 COVID-19 in Ontario

 The current legislation for Ontario combined with the approved sanctioned activities from RCA (below) set the rules for rowing in our province.
-Each club is monitoring the changing situation and Row Ontario is committed to keeping our members up to date.
+We are monitoring the changing situation and Row Ontario is committed to keeping our members up to date.

 The current legislation can be found on the government website here: